crispy0024/Codex_Puzzle/README.md

 The included Next.js site provides buttons that call these endpoints individually so you can inspect the output of every stage.

+## Feature Extraction Pipeline

+Each puzzle edge is analyzed to produce several descriptors:

+- **Edge type** – labeled as `tab`, `hole` or `flat` by comparing the piece contour to its convex hull.
+- **Color histogram** – HSV histogram sampled from a thin strip along the edge.
+- **Hu moments** – shape moments of the same edge segment capturing its curve.
+- **Color profile** – average HSV values across that strip.

+The dataclasses `EdgeFeatures` and `PieceFeatures` store these metrics for each piece. `extract_edge_descriptors` returns dictionaries containing the vectors for all four edges in order.

 ## Additional Notes

 All puzzle processing endpoints are served from `server.py` using Flask on